Which Baptism is Baptism?

 - Simon Peter saith unto Him, Lord NOT MY FEET ONLY, but also my hands and my head!

-That should be a lesson to us on the principle of the sacrament of baptism.
-And Jesus gives us the commission.
-As He washed our feet, so we are to go forth and wash others feet.
-As He Saved us, we go forth with the gospel to Save others.
+That should be a lesson to all of us on the principle of the sacrament of Baptism or Cleansing by water.
+Jesus gives us the commission saying as He washed our feet, so we are to go forth and wash others feet.
+As He saved us, we go forth with the gospel to save others.
 The great commission to evangelize the world and baptize them into Christ.
-And when we wash or baptize with water, we need not cover their whole body, for the efficacy is NOT in the water, or the amount of water, but of the Spirit.
-Judas could have been washed all over from head to toe and from dusk to dawn, and he still would remain unclean.
-Because it's not in the mode of applying the water or the amount of water.
-Likewise, a Child of God could simply have his little pinky washed, and is clean all over.
-For it's not in the literal water, it's in the washing of the Spirit.
+And when we wash or baptize with water, we need not cover their whole body, for the efficacy is NOT in the water or in the amount of water, but of the Spirit.
+Judas could have been washed all over from head to toe and from dusk to dawn, and he still would have remained unclean.
+Because it's not in the mode of applying the water or the amount of water but of God who shows mercy.
+Likewise, a child of God could simply have his little pinky washed, and he would be clean all over.

+In conclusion, sprinkling can be a legitimate baptism, as can pouring, dipping, dunking, splashing, washing or immersion.
+To be buried with Him in baptism, 'does not' mean we must be immersed in water, but that He took us with Him to death, through the refiner's fire and we were resurrected with Him clean from sin.
+It's signifying that we had our sins laid upon him, they were buried with Him, and we were raised up in His Resurrection unto a new birth.
+While there is nothing wrong with that way of putting the sign of baptism on believers, it is certainly not called for in scripture, nor does it invalidate sprinkling or pouring.
 Unfortunately, sometimes it seems Christians tend to strain at a gnat and swallow a camel.
 I think that the principle of Romans 14:15 applies here.
 If our Brother eats meat, let him eat meat.
 If he doesn't eat meat, fine, let him not eat meat.
 Neither eating meat, nor not eating meat is a sin.
-By the same token, neither NOT baptizing by immersion, nor NOT baptizing by sprinkling, is a sin.
-Either way can Glorify God.
+By the same token, neither NOT baptizing by immersion, nor NOT baptizing by sprinkling is a sin.
+Either way can glorify God.
 Let each do their baptism to the Glory of God in faith.
-For whatsoever is not of faith, is Sin.
+For whatsoever is not of faith, is sin.
 If you want to be baptized by immersion, be baptized by immersion.
-If by Sprinkling, be baptized by Sprinkling, remembering that it is but a token of what Christ HAS done.
+If by Sprinkling, be baptized by Sprinkling, remembering that it is but a token of what Christ has done.
 The efficacy is not in the ceremony, it's in working of the Spirit within us.
-But judge not thy Brother in his mode of baptism.
+Judge not thy Brother in his mode of Baptism.

 And "May the Lord give us all the wisdom to discern the truth of His most holy Word".